 Diversity Objectives And Performance Appraisal

 Transparent standards and consistent assessment against standards must be fundamental to a fair performance appraisal system.
 Diversity objectives should be allocated to all employees in an organisation with line management responsibilities.
 The Diversity Objectives And Performance Appraisal Toolkit offers guidance on implementing diversity objectives through an existing or new appraisal process.
 The guidelines ensure that fairness in performance appraisal and the setting of diversity objectives are consistently applied across an organisation.
-This is done through outlining key objectives, setting best practice standards and communicating competencies and performance level standards.
+This is done by outlining key objectives, setting best practice standards and communicating competencies and performance level standards.
 This toolkit supports action four of the Race At Work Charter: Make clear that supporting equality in the workplace is the responsibility of all leaders and managers.

 The Race at Work Charter contains seven calls to action*.